Slack vs Discord: Everything You Need to Know

 Slack has more advanced notification options

-Advanced notification settings are a vital prerequisite for ensuring the team chat app is not distracting your team.
+Advanced notification settings are a vital prerequisite for ensuring fewer distractions.

 Slack and Discord both let you tailor your notifications to your preferences.